CORONAVIRUS RESOURCES - COMMUNICATION WITH SCHOOLS

 TIPS FOR A MEETING HELD IN PUBLIC (PDF)

-As of May 19: The Governor is extending his Executive Order regarding the Open Meetings Act allowing telephone & videoconferencing for political subdivisions through June 30th.
+On may 19 The Governor extended his Executive Order regarding the Open Meetings Act allowing telephone & videoconferencing for political subdivisions through June 30th.

 ATTORNEY GENERAL GUIDANCE ON EXECUTIVE ORDER NO. 20—03 CORONAVIRUS